Gumusut-Kakap - overview

 On October 8, 2014, Shell announced first oil from the Gumusut-Kakap platform off the coast of Malaysia.
-With an annual peak oil production of around 135,000 barrels a day, the platform contributes up to 25% of the country’s oil production.
+With an annual peak oil production of around 148,000 barrels a day, the platform contributes significantly to the country’s oil production.

 Sabah Shell Petroleum Company is the operator of the development, which employs Malaysia’s first deep-water semi-submersible production system.

 The field comprises 19 subsea wells, with oil exported via a 200-km long pipeline to an oil and gas terminal in Kimanis, Sabah.